This post may contain affiliate links. Please read our disclosure policy.

 How To Make Breadcrumbs

-These step-by-step photos and instructions help you visualize how to make this easy small batch breadcrumbs recipe.
+These photos and instructions help you visualize how to make this easy small batch breadcrumbs recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

 - Prepare the Bread: Cut or tear the bread into small pieces and toss them with olive oil, salt, and herbs.